Will Rock

 Will Rock is a first-person shooter developed by Saber Interactive and published by Ubisoft.
-The game was released in North America on June 9, 2003.
-The game is the first game developed by Saber Interactive.
+Released in June 2003, it was the first game developed by Saber Interactive.
 It received mixed reviews, with critics comparing the game unfavorably to Serious Sam.

 Plot

 With the aid and powers of the titan Prometheus, Will Rock rampages through Lost Olympus, seeking the safe return of his love, Emma, and revenge for the murder of his mentor, Dr. Headstrong.
 Prometheus, fusing his spirit into Will's able body, seeks to wage a bloody vendetta against the god Zeus, who robbed him of physical form long ago.
 Half mortal, half Titan, Will Rock will stop at nothing short of toppling the pillar of the gods to wreak vengeance of mythic proportions, and to save a terrified woman in the name of love.
 They don't have much time, though on the eve of the next thunderstorm, Zeus will be able to take a new wife and this time his sights are set on a mortal: Emma Headstrong.